Kilmanagh/HACS.Anniversaries/README.md

 * `years_at_anniversary`: Number of years that will have passed at the next anniversary (not displayed if year is unknown).
 * `current_years`: Current age in years (not displayed if year is unknown).
+* `category`: The category type of the anniversary (birthday, anniversary, memorial, etc.).
 * `days_since_last`: Days since last anniversary (positive for recurring) or days since/until one-time event (negative if future).
 * `last_anniversary_date`: The date of the last anniversary occurrence.
 * `years_since_last`: Years since last anniversary (not displayed if year is unknown).